-The Town hereby establishes a minimum un-reserved Fund Balance Policy (the "Fund Balance Policy") that will serve to guide the Town's budgeting decisions by providing:
+The Town will continue to maintain a minimum unassigned/unappropriated fund balance of 10% of subsequent year's budget expenditures that will serve to guide the Town's budgeting decisions by providing:

-- a target Minimum un-reserved Fund Balance (the "Minimum Fund Balance") for the Town's three principal funds: - o the Town General Fund (A), - o the Town Outside of Village Fund (B), and - o the Highway Fund (DA/DB) (together "the Funds"), - a specific time frame to attain the Minimum Fund Balance, - the permitted uses that by their nature are not expected to occur routinely of the Minimum Fund Balance.
+- o a target Minimum Fund Balance (the "Minimum Fund Balance") for the Town's three principal funds: - the Town General Fund (A), Unassigned - the Town Outside of Village Fund (B), Unappropriated and - the Highway Fund (DA/DB) (together "the Funds"), Unappropriated - o a specific time frame to attain the Minimum Fund Balance, - o the permitted uses that by their nature are not expected to occur routinely of the Minimum Fund Balance.

-The Town shall:
+The Town shall strive to:

-- a) strive to attain and maintain in each of the Funds at fiscal year-end the Minimum Fund Balance of 10% (the "Minimum Fund Balance Percentage") of each of the Funds total adopted budgeted expenditures.
+- a) attain and maintain in each of the Funds at fiscal year-end the Minimum Fund Balance of 10% (the "Minimum Fund Balance Percentage") of each of the Funds total adopted budgeted expenditures.
 The Minimum Fund Balance Percentage represents the Town's best estimate at this time of the financial reserves required to meet unexpected variances.
-The Minimum Fund Balance exclusive of the operating budget contingency established under e) is reserved for the following uses: - i. cash flow purposes; - ii. unknown, unbudgeted, and unpredictable events, such as a catastrophic road failure; - iii. to provide a reserve to fund calls on the Town's resources by the school district, Ulster County and un-funded mandates imposed on the Town by higher levels of government; and - iv. to provide a reserve to meet negative budget variances subject to the procedures set forth in (d) below; - b) not use the Fund Balance for predictable or recurring expenses until the Minimum Fund Balance has been attained; - c) refrain from the use of the Minimum Fund Balance to reduce the amount of the real property taxes and/or will use the Minimum Fund Balance for one-time capital or emergency expenditures only if:

-- i. there are surplus balances remaining after all reserve and fund allocations are made, or - ii. the Town has made a rational analysis with justifying evidence that it has an adequate level of short and long term resources; - d) use the Minimum Fund Balance to assist the Town in addressing negative actual budget variances subject to: - i. first reducing expenditures or increasing revenues in an amount up to 5% of the Town's annual adopted operating budget expenditures and to request a 5% reduction from all outside contracted vendors and consultants.
+The Minimum Fund Balance exclusive of the operating budget contingency established under e) is reserved for the following uses: - i. cash flow purposes; - ii. unknown, unbudgeted, and unpredictable events, such as a catastrophic road failure; - iii. to provide a reserve to fund calls on the Town's resources by the school district, Ulster County and unfunded mandates imposed on the Town by higher levels of government; and - iv. to provide a reserve to meet negative budget variances subject to the procedures set forth in (d) below; - b) not use the Fund Balance for predictable or recurring expenses until the Minimum Fund Balance has been attained; c) refrain from the use of the Minimum Fund Balance to reduce the amount of the real property taxes and/or use the - Minimum Fund Balance for one-time capital or emergency expenditures only if: i. there are surplus balances remaining after all reserve and fund allocations are made, or - ii. the Town has made a rational analysis with justifying evidence that it has an adequate level of short and long term resources: - d) use the Minimum Fund Balance to assist the Town in addressing negative actual budget variances; - e) establish, in the operating budget, a contingency appropriation line item, as appropriate, in the three principal funds, to: - i. provide for non-recurring unforeseen expenditures of an emergency nature; - ii. provide orderly budgetary adjustments when revenues do not meet projections; - iii. provide the local match for public or private grants that may become available during the fiscal year; - iv. meet unexpected increases in service delivery costs; and - v. provide for settlement of pending liabilities and for unexpected payment of accrued vacation and sickness liabilities: - vi. provide for any other unforeseen but necessary expenditure to continue functional operations at a reasonable level.